-If device implementations allow third party apps to notify users of notable events, they:
+If device implementations allow third-party apps to notify users of notable events, they:

 - [C-1-1] MUST support notifications that use hardware features, as described in the SDK documentation, and to the extent possible with the device implementation hardware.
 For instance, if a device implementation includes a vibrator, it MUST correctly implement the vibration APIs.
 If a device implementation lacks hardware, the corresponding APIs MUST be implemented as no-ops.
-This behavior is further detailed in section 7. - [C-1-2] MUST correctly render all resources (icons, animation files etc.) provided for in the APIs, or in the Status/System Bar icon style guide, although they MAY provide an alternative user experience for notifications than that provided by the reference Android Open Source implementation. - [C-1-3] MUST honor and implement properly the behaviors described for the APIs to update, remove and group notifications.

-- [C-1-4] MUST provide the full behavior of the NotificationChannel API documented in the SDK. - [C-1-5] MUST provide a user affordance to block and modify a certain third-party app's notification per each channel and app package level. - [C-1-6] MUST also provide a user affordance to display deleted notification channels. - SHOULD support rich notifications. - SHOULD present some higher priority notifications as heads-up notifications. - SHOULD have a user affordance to snooze notifications. - MAY only manage the visibility and timing of when third-party apps can notify users of notable events to mitigate safety issues such as driver distraction.
+This behavior is further detailed in section 7. - [C-1-2] MUST correctly render all resources (icons, animation files, etc.) provided for in the APIs, or in the Status/System Bar icon style guide, although they MAY provide an alternative user experience for notifications than that provided by the reference Android Open Source implementation. - [C-1-3] MUST honor and implement properly the behaviors described for the APIs to update, remove and group notifications. - [C-1-4] MUST provide the full behavior of the NotificationChannel API documented in the SDK. - [C-1-5] MUST provide a user affordance to block and modify a certain third-party app's notification per each channel and app package level. - [C-1-6] MUST also provide a user affordance to display deleted notification channels. - [C-1-7] MUST correctly render all resources (images, stickers, icons, etc.) provided through Notification.MessagingStyle alongside the notification text without additional user interaction.
+For example, MUST show all resources including icons provided through android.app.Person in a group conversation that is set through setGroupConversation. - [C-SR] Are STRONGLY RECOMMENDED to automatically surface a user affordance to block a certain third-party app's notification per each channel and app package level after the user dismisses that notification multiple times. - SHOULD support rich notifications. - SHOULD present some higher priority notifications as heads-up notifications. - SHOULD have a user affordance to snooze notifications. - MAY only manage the visibility and timing of when third-party apps can notify users of notable events to mitigate safety issues such as driver distraction.